 7) A special portion where a Youkai featured gets into all sorts of funny situations.

 The music is typical for a normal anime series.
-The summoning sequence is thankfully not boring to watch as there will be seven different kinds depending on the youkai medal type.
+The summoning sequence is thankfully not boring to watch as there will be eight (excluding one special) different kinds depending on the youkai medal type.
 Characters have their own special characteristics which create for dramatic and humorous effects in the show.